 Advisor/Committee Chair:

 Date

 Related Area Faculty:

-Date
+• Date

 Director of Student

 Academic Services:

 Date

 Student:

 Date

 UCC Chair:

 Date

-FORM J

-CERTIFICATE/LICENSURE PROGRAM PROPOSAL
+FORM J CERTIFICATE/LICENSURE PROGRAM PROPOSAL

-See Chart: UNCG Steps for Implementing All On-Campus and Distance Learning (on-line/off-campus) Certificates and Licensure Programs
+See Chart: UNCG Steps for Implementing All On-Campus and Distance Learning (on-line/off-campus)

+Certificates and Licensure Programs

 - 1. Program Title:

 - 2. Department:

 - 3. Required Credit Hours:

 - 4. Level:

-- D PB Post-Baccalaureate Certificate
+PB Post-Baccalaureate Certificate

-- □ LP Post-Baccalaureate Licensure
+LP Post-Baccalaureate Licensure

-- □ PM Post-Master Certificate
+PM Post-Master Certificate

 - 5. 6 Digit CIP Code:

 - 6. Specialty Code: 000 (If you know the specialty code, then please replace "000" with the correct value.
 Otherwise, please leave "000" as the default value.)

 - 7. Date of Initiation:

 - 8. Check All that Apply To Program:

-Mode of Delivery Percentage e of Total H ours Starting 1 Date

-□ Synchronous on-line (internet) <25%2 25%-49% ≥50%

-□ Asynchronous on-line (internet) <25%2 25%-49% ≥50%

-□Videoconferencing <25%2 25%-49% ≥50%

-□ Face-to-face on campus <25%2 25%-49% ≥50%

-□ Face-to-face off-campus site <25%2 25%-49% ≥50%

-Provide Complete Address:

-Str eet Address City County State Zip

-Dationals for Offering Program.
+Mode of Delivery Percentage of Total Hours Sta arting Date Synchronous on-line (e.g., chat) 1 <25%25% -49%50% -99%100% 6 Asynchronous on-line (e.g., discussion boards) <25%25% -49%50% -99%100% 6 Videoconferencing <25%25% -49%50% -99%100% 6 Face-to-face on campus <25%25% -49%50% -99%100% 6 Face-to-face off-campus site <25%25% -49%50% -99%100% 6 Provide Complete Address: Street Address City County State Zip

-9. Rationale for Offering Program:
+- 9. Rationale for Offering Program: : (Additionally, please include rationale for program length/number of credit hours, including references to external professional standards, accreditation requirements, etc., if applicable):

 - 10. Educational Objectives:

 - 11. For Whom Planned:

 - 12. Admission Requirements: (Please provide an explanation if no admissions test is required.)

 - 13. Program Description:

 - 14. Program Requirements:

 - 15. Catalog Text:

 - 16. Consultation with other departments (Attach consultation forms)

+- 18. If you are proposing a new Distance Learning (online/off campus) version of an existing program, will this version replace the existing version or will it be offered in addition to the existing version?

-Attach completed Signature Sheet for Curricular Requests 18 of the Curriculum Guide.
+Attach completed Signature Sheet for Curricular Requests found on page 18 of the Curriculum Guide.

-FORM K REQUEST FOR DISCONTINUATION/MORATORIUM OF A DEGREE PROGRAM
+FORM K REQUEST FOR DISCONTINUATION/MORATORIUM OF A PROGRAM

-The discontinuation/moratorium of a program requires the same procedure as that outlined for planning and establishing a new degree program.
-After approved by the department and unit curriculum committees and the dean of the academic unit, the proposal must be approved by Teachers Academy if licensure is involved.
-After those signatures are affixed, the proposal must be approved by the Undergraduate Curriculum Committee or Graduate Studies Committee, as appropriate.
-Finally, the form, accompanied by a cover memo, should be forwarded to the Dean of Undergraduate Studies, 132 McIver Building, The Dean's Office will forward the request to UNC General Administration for approval by the Board of Governors.
-After approval by the UNC General Administration, a letter will be sent to the campus, and copied to the department.
-Note that curricular changes are not effective until they appear in the Undergraduate Bulletin or The Graduate School Bulletin.
+The discontinuation/moratorium of a program requires a similar procedure as that outlined for planning and establishing a new program.
+Provide the requested information below and obtain the following signatures: Department Head/Chair; Dean of the Academic Unit; and Teachers Academy, if licensure is involved.
+After those signatures are affixed, the proposal must be submitted to the Undergraduate Curriculum Committee or Graduate Studies Committee, as appropriate.
+Once approved by UCC or GSC, the Associate Provost for Planning and Assessment will forward the request to General Administration (GA) for approval by the Board of Governors and to SACSCOC.
+After approval by the GA and SACSCOC, a letter will be sent to the campus and copied to the department; only then can the program be discontinued.